Risk Framework

 Finally, we have formalized an engineering rotation for reviewing attacks on other projects as well as ensuring we deep dive into each of these reviews, including reviewing the affected contracts' source code ourselves.
 We've observed that attackers often exploit the same fundamental vulnerability on multiple different projects.
 By reviewing other project's vulnerabilities, we force ourselves to stay up to date on the latest security threats in our industry and are constantly learning from their mistakes.

-You should also know that many members of the Origin team, including both founders, are holding a significant portion of their personal wealth in OUSD and OETH.
-Origin Protocol's corporate treasury is also holding millions of dollars in OUSD.
+You should also know that many members of the Origin team, including both founders, are holding a significant portion of their personal wealth in Origin’s yield-bearing tokens.
+Origin Protocol's corporate treasury is also holding millions of dollars in OUSD and OETH.
 We have skin in the game and are willing to put our own money at risk with the code we have written.

 Last updated